nimms9/Twitter-Data-Analysis/README.md

 This project is developed as part of Big Data Programming class at UMKC, Summer 2019.

 Twitter data analysis on “USA Presidential Candidates”.
-1GB of tweets collected using twitter4j.
+1GB of tweets collected using tweepy.
 Dynamic web application to visualize the results.
 Apache Spark SQL and RDD
 9 different dynamic queries are created for top trends like tweet source, highest tweets per candidate, top locations, etc. and sentiment discovery